rodalbuyeh/gpim452-2025-fa/syllabus.md

 {: .note }
 This course also serves as a **gateway for further study** in advanced areas of data science for policy and social science, including:
-- Text-as-data analysis
+- Natural language processing
-- Network science
+- Network and graph analysis
-- Geospatial data analysis
+- Geographic information systems
-- Tools and workflows for managing very large datasets
+- Tools and workflows for managing massive datasets

-Students who complete this course will be well-prepared to pursue specialized electives or research in these domains.
+Students who complete this course will emerge better prepared to pursue specialized electives or research in these domains.

 ### Learning Objectives
 * Familiarity with the vocabulary and key concepts in data science